fmhy/edit/docs/ai.md

 ***

 # ► Image Generation

-* **Note** - Because Stable Diffusion works so well, most innovation in image generation is happening using it as the base model.
-As such, almost all sections and links are based on SD, unless stated otherwise.

-***

 * ⭐ **[Microsoft Designer](https://designer.microsoft.com/image-creator)**, [2](https://www.bing.com/images/create) / Unlimited / [Tips](https://rentry.co/bingimagecreatortips)
 * ⭐ **[Mage](https://www.mage.space/)** / Unlimited / No Signup / [Discord](https://discord.com/invite/GT9bPgxyFP)